Quality Improvement & Patient Safety (QIPS) Leadership Development Program

 QIPS Leadership Program Overview

-This hybrid program includes focused coursework, synchronous virtual, and/or live remote sessions, and a mentored project designed to align improvement work with the participants’ practice goals and the organization’s business priorities.
+This online program includes asynchronous coursework, live virtual sessions, and a mentored project designed to align improvement work with the participants’ practice goals and the organization’s business priorities.

-The online modules are delivered as three graduate-level courses, resulting in an Advance Practice Certificate (APC), which gives participants the opportunity to continue on as a fully online student in the Jefferson College of Population Health and complete a Graduate Certificate or Master’s Degree in Healthcare Quality and Safety or use the transferable courses for further education.
+The online modules are delivered as three graduate-level courses, resulting in an Advance Practice Certificate (APC), which gives participants the opportunity to continue in the Jefferson College of Population Health and complete a Graduate Certificate or Master’s Degree in Healthcare Quality and Safety or use the transferable courses for further education.

 - 9-month program consists of interactive online learning modules and monthly virtual sessions

 - Mentored project focused on needs of the student’s organization, resulting in organizational change